 Dealing with hormonal acne

 There are drugs designed to help with hormonal acne.
-Spironolactone and flutamide are the two primary ones that come to mind, as well as birth control.
+Spironolactone and flutamide are the two primary ones that come to mind (though I don’t recommend taking either of them), as well as birth control.

 The reason birth control pills are helpful for acne is because they enforce hormone regularity on a woman’s system.
 The precise pill that is helpful for each woman varies by her particular condition– but in general, BCPs are comprised of estrogen and of progesterone.
 BCPs can for that reason 1) raise estrogen levels–which either corrects an estrogen deficiency or helps balance the activity of runaway testosterone–and they can also 2) restore proper balance between estrogen and progesterone, which is important for keeping progesterone levels within their proper parameters.
-Some BCPs also contain anti-androgenic substances, such as spironolactone, which is an added benefit for women who are living with androgen excess.
+Some BCPs also contain anti-androgenic substances, such as drospirenone, which is an added benefit for women who are living with androgen excess (but poses some health risks).
 In all cases, I do not generally recommend that women get on BCP, as it can cause worse hormonal dysregulation in the long run (sort of like handicapping a delicate hormonal system), and does not solve the underlying problem.

 Flutamide acts in a similar way to spironolactone, but less effectively, and with more side effects.
 So spironolactone is typically the drug of choice.